ccnmtl/phtcstatic/content/atlasti/reading-exercise.md

 <div class="casecontent">
 <div class="casequestion answer-value">
 <p><strong>W2:</strong> Right.</p>
-<p><strong>W1:</strong> So, they just keep on out there getting high, they don't know.
-They're very promiscuous because they wanna get the next hit.
-That they get caught up and don't get checked because all they're thinking about is the high.</p>
+<p><strong>W1:</strong> So, they just keep on out there getting high, they don’t know.
+They’re very promiscuous because they wanna get the next hit.
+That they get caught up and don’t get checked because all they’re thinking about is the high.</p>
 <textarea class="form-control w-75" row="3" name="question42" placeholder="Your answer..."></textarea>
 </div><!-- /.casequestion -->
 <div class="casesanswerdisplay">